Eitraz/tellstick-core/README.md

 # Tellstick Core Library for Java (using JNA)

-Java library for Tellstick device (http://www.telldus.se)
+Java library for Tellstick (http://www.telldus.se)